Skip to Content

 This is one of my favorite colors to use if you are going for a beach house feel.
 If you are then you definitely want to check out my post on beach house paint colors to get all the details on how to use this color, and others in your home.

-Sea Salt in Real Homes
+Sea Salt in a Bathroom

 A pretty bathroom with Sherwin Williams Sea Salt on the walls, white cabinetry, marble mosaic floor and white subway tile in the shower.